gsimon75/esp8266_gps_unit/README.md

 As the units have a small *OLED display*, we can display these information, and theoretically this solves the problem.

-Technically, having a human to enter two random-generated ascii garbage strings is both slow and error-prone, so it's better to display these as *QR-code wifi credentials*, so the technician just needs to scan it and his phone is already connected.
+Technically, having a human to enter two random-generated ascii garbage strings is both slow and error-prone, so it's better to display these as *QR-code WiFi credentials*, so the technician just needs to scan it and his phone is already connected.

 Then what?
 Can a microcontroller provide a full-fledged web interface?
 Yes, it can.
 Or rather it could, but we don't need it to.